Abhinavreddy-B/C-Shell/README.md

  > assuming precendence order is `';'`>`'&'`>(spaces and tabs) .
 So tokenising accordingly.

+ > Please use a terminal window of sufficient width so that text wrat does not cause any problem

 1. cd:
     * Not handling `~` when `~` is not at the start of the path (similar to bash).
     * maximum length of paths is `1001` chars